 Mrs. Shriver started a day camp

-for people with mental
+for people with disabilities.
+She

-retardation.
-She saw that people
+saw that people with disabilities

-more capable in sports and
+were far more capable in sports

-physical activities than many
+and physical activities than many

 experts thought.
 Since 1968,